IonAeolian, ClusterBal, melodic major or Aeolian dominant — a clustered heptatonality

 - Clustered or melodic tonality matrix: The octave includes five whole steps and two half steps (or semitones).
 Either one single or a group of four consecutive whole steps, one and four alternating, separate the two half steps from each other.

 - IonAeolian or ClusterBal: The first of these names indicates that the lower tetrachord is MixolydIonian and the upper PhrygAeolian, the other name points to the overall balance in this clustered tonality, its pitch and step distribution, orientation, and flavoring.
-IonAeolian or ClusterBal is also known as melodic major.
+IonAeolian or ClusterBal is also known as melodic major and as minor over major (Min/Ma).

 - Step pattern: Ascending from the fundamental (tonic or Do), two whole steps lead to a half step followed by one single whole step and another half step.
 Two consecutive whole steps then lead up to the octave.